-Canon 6D versus Sony A99
+Canon 6D vs Sony A99

-The Canon EOS 6D and the Sony Alpha SLT-A99 are two digital cameras that were announced in September 2012.
+The Canon EOS 6D and the Sony Alpha SLT-A99 are two digital cameras that were officially introduced in September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Canon 6D vs Sony A99

 The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Sony A99.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.